gocardless/fluent-plugin-gcloud-pubsub-custom/README.md

 - `pull_threads` (optional, default: `1`)
   - Set number of threads to pull messages.
 - `attribute_keys` (optional, default: `[]`)
-  - Specify the key of the attribute to be emitted as the field of record.
+  - Acquire these fields from attributes on the Pub/Sub message and merge them into the record.
 - `parse_error_action` (optional, default: `exception`)
   - Set error type when parsing messages fails.
     - `exception`: Raise exception.
 Messages are not acknowledged.